pdxwebdev/yadacoin-nodejs/README.md

 Wallet.address();
 ```

-Responds with the Monero address of the wallet.
+Responds with the YadaCoin address of the wallet.

 Example response: